 Spending a day in Washington, D.C. is a great idea.
 Spending a day in Washington, D.C. in August (the first day, actually) can cause a traveler to have a second thought.
 But there I was with a day in Washington, D.C.
 The nation’s capital is full of fantastic options of things to see and do.
 There’s no shortage of great restaurants and shops.
 And while the city does have plenty of public transit options — from the subway to buses doing circuits of the most popular tourist attractions — the relatively flat landscape makes for fantastic walking.
 Yeah, a day in Washington, D.C. is full of fun.
 Continue reading →

-In southern Munich, Germany on the edge of the Theresienwiese — perhaps best known for playing home every year to Oktoberfest — stands a woman.
-Nearly 61 feet tall, she is clothed classically in a draped Grecian gown.
-At her feet, a lion sits loyally at her side while her left arm is outstretched with a wreath of oak leaves.
-She represents Bavaria.
+In southern Munich, Germany, the Theresienwiese is perhaps most famous for playing home every year to Oktoberfest.
+But on the edge of this large festival area, a woman stands watch.
+Nearly 61-feet tall, she wears a classically draped Grecian gown.
+A lion sits loyally at her side while her left arm is outstretched with a wreath of oak leaves.
+She represents Bavaria, the southeastern state of Germany.
 It would be easy to draw comparisons to another famous female: the Statue of Liberty.
 But the Bavaria statue, as she is called, is older.
-And Lady Bavaria has got a bit of a secret!
+And Lady Bavaria has a bit of a secret that makes a visit to see her a fun Munich sightseeing attraction!

 From the Liberty Bell to the Declaration of Independence, Colonial Philadelphia has an important part in the history of the United States.
 In addition to Pennsylvania being one of the original thirteen colonies, Colonial Philadelphia served as the location of the First and Second Continental Congresses as well as, temporarily, acting as the capital of the United States.
 Today, visitors can explore many of these historic sites as they have been preserved.